ngds/ckanext-ngds-bku03232018/ckanext/ngds/metadata/NGDSPackageResourceSchema.md

   - Text Document
   - Web Application
 - **dataset_lang**: The language the dataset is compiled in.
 String.
 See [the second column of this CSV file](https://github.com/ngds/ckanext-ngds/blob/master/ckanext/ngds/base/resources/db/iso6392_languages.csv) for a list of acceptable values.
 These are ISO 639-2 language codes that are classified as "living".

 - **dataset_uri**: A unique identifier for this dataset.
 String
+- **other_id**: other identifiers for dataset,

 - **lineage**: A description of history of the dataset, including references to source material.
 String.
 Maps to resourceLineage/lineageStatement in USGIN JSON metadata schema
-- **maintainers**: Who is responsible for maintaining this metadata?
-A JSON array of agent objects as outlined above.
-This maps to ISO19115 metadata contact.
-- **other_id**: other identifiers for dataset,

 - **quality**: A description of the how good the dataset is, including things like how recently it was updated, precision of quantitative measurements, etc. String.
 Maps to USGIN JSON metadata resourceQuality/qualityStatement with scope=dataset (the default).
 - **spatial**: The spatial extent of the dataset or its relevance.
 This must be a String of [GeoJSON](http://geojson.org, ); This is from ckan/ckanext-spatial/.
 A bounding box is the expected specification of the footprint.
 - **status**: Whether the dataset is finished, in progress or being updated.
 String.
 One of  `completed, ongoing, deprecated`